Delve.ai

 The Future of Synthetic User Personas

 Synthetic personas reveal unknown insights about your customers.
 But can we trust synthetic data?
-Is it reliable, is it ethical?
+Is it reliable?
+Is it ethical?
 Who knows.
-Some say they are the future of user research, others say they lack the nuance and variation generally found in human respondents.
+Some say synthetic users are the future of user research; others say they lack the nuance and variation generally found in human respondents.
 Yet, in a world where market research costs an arm and a leg, synthetic personas are a cost-effective way to understand your customers.

-You can learn about a new user group, what interests them, and the way they behave online, and develop proto-personas and user journeys that can help you with real users.
+You can learn about a new user group, what interests them, and the way they behave online.
 Like every other invention, synthetic user personas come with a list of pros and cons, but if done well, the former far outweighs the latter.

 Frequently Asked Questions (FAQs)